day8/re-frame-async-flow-fx/README.md

    It will have some state somewhere.
 So get rid of that.
 And it will have been "sniffing events", so stop doing that too.
 You should provide at least one of these in your rules.

 5. There's nothing in here about the teardown process as the application is closing.
-Here's we're only helping the boot process.
+Here we're only helping the boot process.

 6. There will need to be something that kicks off the whole flow.
 In the case above, presumably a `(dispatch [:do-connect-db])` is how it all starts.

 7. A word on Retries.
-XXXX
+XXX

 ### The Flow Specification